webdriverio/webdriverio/docs/ConfigurationFile.md

     //
     // The number of times to retry the entire specfile when it fails as a whole
     specFileRetries: 1,
+    // Whether or not retried specfiles should be retried immediately or deferred to the end of the queue
+    specFileRetriesDeferred: false,
     //
     // Test reporter for stdout.
     // The only one supported by default is 'dot'